 Challenging the Status Quo

 In many organizations, days, weeks, months and even years go by with people doing the same thing the same way.
-In some cases, this is because the current way of doing things works.
+In some cases, this is because of the current way of doing things works.
 It is the most effective and efficient approach currently known and available.
 The problem is that things change.
 The external environment is constantly in a state of flux challenging organizations to keep pace or fall behind.
 The emergence of new technologies, improved methods, and processes, new knowledge, competitors and innovations happen all the time.
 To thrive in this environment, organizations must be alert to what is happening in the world around them while at the same time questioning and challenging existing assumptions and searching for new and better ways of doing things.

 Walk around and observe the work that is being done in your area or organization.